Muriel Powell: Early nursing career

 Powell entered trained at St. George's Hospital, London in 1934 and qualified as a State Registered Nurse in 1936.
 She then undertook midwifery training at St. George's Hospital, London and in Gloucestershire, attaining her Registered Midwife qualification from the Central Midwives Board in mid-1939.
 She first worked at the emergency maternity hospital at Potslip Hall, Gloucestershire and, on its closure, as a district nurse/midwife for a short time.
 Returning to London in 1940 she gained her Nurse Tutor Certificate from Battersea College of Technology(1941) and Diploma in Nursing from University of London(1942).
 Powell was appointed sister tutor at Ipswich Borough General Hospital in 1943 and principal tutor at Manchester Royal Infirmary in1946.
 She joined the Royal College of Nursing in 1934.

 Later nursing career

 In 1947, aged 32, Powell became matron at St George's Hospital, London, succeeding Helen Hanks after her retirement.
 Her age reportedly "raised eyebrows" among the medical establishment, which deemed her too young for the position, but she proved her critics wrong and would remain there for 22 years.
 Powell was part of the government committee that published the Salmon Report on Hospital Nursing, that recommended removal of the title "matron" from the National Health Service in 1968.
 The title has since been gradually reintroduced to the NHS lexicon.

+From 1958-1962 Powell was President of the Association of Hospital Matrons.
+From 1963-1964 she became Deputy President of the Royal College of Nursing 1963-1964.
+And in 1965-1967 she was President of the National Association of State Enrolled Nurses.

 She was appointed Chief Nursing Officer in Scotland in 1970.
 However, it soon became clear that she suffered from dementia, and retired in 1976.
 She returned to Gloucestershire, where she died in a psychiatric hospital in 1978, aged 64.